 Storage tanks are available from most well-known gas companies and your boiler installer will be able to provide advice on which one will work best for you.

 If you live in a remote location, it may be more beneficial to install a large tank, to reduce the number of refills you need.
 The options available are…

 Cylinders: These are usually kept at the side of your home in a cupboard or small storage unit.
 They are the best option if you cannot accommodate a large storage tank.

-Above ground storage tank: Storage tanks will allow you to store higher quantities and are more cost-effective.
-An above-ground tank will take up space outside your home but will provide easy access.
+Above ground external storage tank: Storage tanks will allow you to store higher quantities and are more cost-effective.
+An above-ground external tank will take up space outside your home but will provide easy access.

-Below ground storage tank: This will keep the tank out of the way so it will not take up space.
+Below ground external storage tank: This will keep the tank out of the way so it will not take up space outside.
 There will need to be a small hatch to allow for refilling.

-It is more expensive to install a tank underground and will be more difficult to maintain and repair.
+It is more expensive to install an external tank underground and will be more difficult to maintain and repair.